 Roles in Measure Development

 There are many roles in measure development and maintenance, including measure developers, measure stewards, measured entities, and the Measures Management System (MMS).
-In addition to these roles, CMS encourages engagement with a variety of stakeholders throughout the Measure Lifecycle.
-These stakeholders include, but are not limited to, members of technical expert panels, persons and families, and the public.
+In addition to these roles, CMS encourages engagement with a variety of interested parties throughout the Measure Lifecycle.
+These interested parties include, but are not limited to, members of technical expert panels, persons and families, and the public.

 Measure developers, as directed by the measure steward, are responsible for the development, implementation, and maintenance of measures.
 Measure developers create, edit, and submit measures to a designated steward.
 CMS contracts with organizations to develop measures, but other organizations also develop measures, for example specialty societies and the National Committee for Quality Assurance.
 Measure developers submit measures to their assigned stewards for approval.
 It is also the responsibility of the measure developer to circulate their measure content for feedback and to collaborate on potential measure changes suggested by other authors or other entities.

 CMS defines measure steward as an individual or organization that owns a measure and is responsible for maintaining the measure.
 Measure stewards may also be measure developers.
 Measure stewards are the ongoing point of contact for others interested in a given measure.
 CMS is the steward for most measures developed under contract for CMS.
 Stewards have permission to approve, reject, and publish measures their assigned measure developer creates and submits.
 Measure stewards provide overall coordination and management of the measures created by measure developers under a specific program or for a specific purpose.
 Stewards are responsible for approving measure content and may withdraw measures from approval.